 - Are interested in replacing old metal restorations with biocompatible restorations

 Dr. James Childress will decide what is appropriate for each individual case and customize a dental plan accordingly using the latest technology.
-We are committed to providing the most efficient and effective innovations available.
+At James Childress DDS, Inc. we are committed to providing the most efficient and effective innovations available.
 The 3D imaging technology allows our team to design a precise virtual restoration without taking impressions.
 This allows us to ensure restorations look great, fit perfectly, and can last for years.

 We have the experience and qualifications to help you achieve a beautiful smile.